Verity-Freedom/Tor-Portable/README-EN.md

 ## Installation

-Unlike the Russian readme, here during the installation process I will describe in detail the logic of my decisions, so that you can perhaps follow in my footsteps.
+Here during the installation process I will describe in detail the logic of my decisions, so that you can perhaps follow in my footsteps.